 Black Students United (BSU)

 Black Students United is housed in 905 Church Street on the corner of Church Street and Clary Street.
 The group serves as a support group for students of color and educates about Black issues.
 The house is comprised of students from a variety of backgrounds, races, and ethnicities.

 The Feminist Collective is located at 732 Church Street.
 The cooperative center seeks to raise awareness of women's issues on the campus and also serves as a support group for Beloit College Women.

 French House, located on the second floor of Haven, is comprised of students interested in French language and culture.

 The international is located in Haven Hall.
 It houses five students and is usually comprised of students from a wide variety of international backgrounds.

-The Japanese/Chinese House, located at 836 Park Avenue, is comprised of 8 students interested in Japanese and Chinese language and culture.
+Japanese House, located on the third floor of Haven Hall, is comprised of students interested in Japanese language and culture.

 Located at 716 Emerson Street, the music house is a coed house of five students supported by the music department.
 It strives to educate the campus about music.